 Reform and decentralisation have been underway since the adoption of a democratic system of government in 1990.
 Cotton is the main source of income for Benin's population.
 Agriculture still accounts for more than half of Gross Domestic Product (GDP).
 A lack of diversification is the main reason for Benin’s economic fragility.
 The main targets of EU cooperation are: improved governance enhanced local development and improved infrastructure, notably regional road networks.

 Other programmes under the 10th EDF aimed to:

 All EU programmes in Benin also address issues such as gender, the protection of the environment and the building of capacity.
 These are known as 'cross-cutting' issues since they arise in many sectors.

-Since independence in 1960, Benin has received more than €900 million of EU aid through the EDF, as well as regional development funds and support from the general budget of the EU.
-EU development strategy in Benin has been largely unchanged since 1995 (under the 8th and 9th EDF), concentrating on road transport, health and macroeconomic budget support.
+Since independence in 1960, Benin has received more than €900 million of bi-lateral EU aid under successive EDFs.
+It also benefits from EDF regional development programmes and allocations from the EU's general budget.
+The focal areas of the EU's development strategy in Benin have remained largely unchanged since 1995.